snajd/appcontrol/docs/labs/module_2/lab5.md

 Ubuntu has been installed.
 The requested operation is successful.
 Changes will not be effective until the system is rebooted.
 ```
+If you get problems with "Catastrofic failures", try to install WSL [manually](https://learn.microsoft.com/en-us/windows/wsl/install-manual)

 8. Restart the computer when prompted.